Phone Phone

 Mezzanine Financing

-Mezzanine financing is a hybrid of debt and equity that sits between senior debt and common equity in a company’s capital structure.
-It’s often used to bridge the gap between the amount of debt a business can secure and the total capital needed to complete an acquisition.
+Mezzanine financing represents a hybrid form of debt and equity financing.
+It involves raising funds through subordinated debt or preferred equity that sits between senior debt and common equity in the capital structure.
+Mezzanine financing is often used to bridge the gap between the amount of debt a business can secure and the total capital needed for an acquisition or expansion.

 Seller Financing